I start my basil from seed in late May or early June. Then the heat, sun and rain do wonders to my wee basil seeds.

 - To use – break off as little or as big a piece as you want and add to your favourite recipe.
 Return the rest to your freezer.
 Remember fresh or frozen herbs aren’t as intense as dried herbs.

 Note: Some cooks use ice cube trays for freezing bulk quantities of fresh herbs and that’s a great method as well.
 I find that a frozen ice cube size of basil or oregano may be too much for what I’m cooking so I prefer this baggie method.
+Unless you use the silicone candy size trays.
+They are the perfect size for basil and oregano.

-Whichever methods you use baggie or ice cube tray come January when you’re making a big pot of tomato sauce you’ll be reminiscing about summer as soon as you smell those fresh herbs hitting the tomato sauce.
+Whichever methods you use baggie or ice cube/candy tray come January when you’re making a big pot of tomato sauce you’ll be reminiscing about summer as soon as you smell those fresh herbs hitting the tomato sauce.